 The Long, Long Road Oil 74 x 35cms

-Born in Ipswich, 1933 and lives in Woolverstone.
+Born in Ipswich, 1933 and lived in Woolverstone.
 Attended Regent Street Polytechnic and Bournemouth School of Art - elected RSMA in 1976.
 Exhibited widely including 19 consecutive shows at Aldeburgh during Festival.
-Colin Moss ARCA, EADT art critic says ‘he will make as accurate a memento as one could wish…fastidious craftsmanship unmarred by showy juggling with watercolour’.
+Colin Moss ARCA, EADT art critic said ‘he will make as accurate a memento as one could wish…fastidious craftsmanship unmarred by showy juggling with watercolour’.
 Award of Excellence from Mystic Maritime, USA 1978.
-Gives sketching and watercolour courses in his Woolverstone studio and surrounding area.
+Gave sketching and watercolour courses in his Woolverstone studio and surrounding area.
 He illustrated the Suffolk Essex Borders by John Salmon and is featured in the National Dictionary of Marine Painters and many other publications.

 West Front, Binham Priory Ink and watercolour